Glenn A. & Melinda W. Adams Service Project of the Year Award

-- An Eagle Scout, his parents, or any registered BSA volunteer (with the Eagle Scout’s permission) may submit Eagle Scout service projects for consideration.
+- An Eagle Scout, parents, or any registered BSA volunteer (with the Eagle Scout’s permission) may submit Eagle Scout service projects to their local council for consideration.

 - On or before January 31 the nomination must be submitted to the NESA committee of the council in which the service project was completed.